-Read the pamphlet and then answer the questions that follow.
+Read the pamphlet and then answer the Let's read questions that follow.

 Put an end to bullying

 Many schoolchildren are bullied.
 Bullying is a problem that we need to stop in our schools.
 You need to be on the lookout for bullying behaviour.